defiant00/dnd/README.md

     * there's a lot more to it dug into the mountain and down
       * vaults for rare books and dangerous magical items
 * a significant thieves' guild presence sprung up pretty quickly to help acquire materials and deal with beasts
+  * at this point they're a main part of the city and well-regarded, just called "the guild"
   * there is a large guild hall in the outer city
-    * more of a general adventuring guild
     * they accept and dispense contracts to hunt beasts
     * there are also some standing contracts for beasts that are considered too dangerous
     * also a good place to check for simpler magical items or looking for stuff